 If you’re interested in Swiss history, visit the Fraumünster, a Gothic cathedral with beautiful stained-glass windows designed by Marc Chagall.
 Another church worth visiting is Grossmünster, which has an impressive Romanesque exterior and stunning views from its twin towers.

 Stroll through the narrow cobblestoned streets and alleyways lined with shops and cafes while taking in the charm of the Old Town.
 The Old Town is small and easily navigable by foot.
 If you want to explore at your own pace, we recommend going on an Old Town walking tour.

-Several walking tours are available to help you better discover the secrets and history that the Old Townoffers.
+Several walking tours are available to help you better discover the Old Town’s secrets and history.
 Opt for a private tour to have the most detailed visit.

 3. Visit the Historic Grossmünster

-One of the most iconic places to visit in Zurich, Grossmünster is a Romanesque-style Protestant church located near the city center.
-The name Grossmünster, (which means Great Minster) is derived from its two towers, so great they themselves have come to symbolize the city.
+One of the most iconic places to visit in Zurich, Grossmünster is a Romanesque-style Protestant church near the city center.
+The name Grossmünster (which means Great Minster) is derived from its two towers, so great they have come to symbolize the city.

 The views in the church are breathtaking, and if you’re lucky enough to be there during a service, the acoustics are incredible.
 The stained glass windows at Great Minster Church will be sure to leave you breathless and rival those of Marc Chagall.

-Great Minster Church is open to the public, and there is no entrance fee.
-Visitors can explore the church at their leisure or participate in one of the guided tours, which are available in English, German, French, and Italian.
-The panoramic city views from the top of the towers are not to be missed; on a clear day, you can see as far as the Alps.
+Great Minster Church is open to the public, with no entrance fee.
+Visitors can explore the church at leisure or participate in one guided tour in English, German, French, and Italian.
+The panoramic city views from the top of the towers are not to be missed; you can see as far as the Alps on a clear day.

 4. Marvel at the Swiss National Museum